ronkow/python-for-data-practitioners/README.md

 This is a course in Python programming for people who have never written code in any [general-purpose programming language](https://en.wikipedia.org/wiki/General-purpose_programming_language) before.
 Although I have designed the course for aspiring data practitioners, it is suitable for anyone interested in learning Python.
 Python is the de-facto language for data science and machine learning.
-In this course, we will use real-world [food recall data from the EU](https://webgate.ec.europa.eu/rasff-window/screen/search) and learn how to read and write data from/to files, how to store data in data structures, how to process text and filter datasets to extract information.
+In this course, we will use real-world [food recall data from the EU](https://webgate.ec.europa.eu/rasff-window/screen/search) and learn how to read and write data from/to files, how to clean and process text, and how to extract information.
+We will learn essential concepts in programming such as data structures, and we will learn some important open-source packages available in [Python Package Index](https://pypi.org/)).
 I do not assume any prior knowledge of programming terminology and concepts.
 The only prerequisite is to have some basic math knowledge (e.g. prime numbers, sets, functions).